informatics-isi-edu/deriva-py/docs/cli/deriva-annotation-validate.md

 - Validate annotations against the specifications defined by DERIVA for known schema annotations.

+- Validate annotations against the catalog model; to ensure that column names, key names, etc. exist within the correct model object for usage in an annotation.

 - Validation can target specific schemas, tables, keys, and foreign keys by regular expression pattern matching.